Skip to main content

 Why did you choose Bloomberg School of Public Health?

 I think BSPH is home to incredibly innovative research and faculty and staff who are truly leaders in their field.
 BSPH also has a diverse scope of research and great culture around cross-disciplinary collaborations and mentorship.
-It felt like a place where I would be supporting in pursuing my passions while developing my research skills.
+It felt like a place where I would be supported in pursuing my passions while developing my research skills.

-What drew you to the department of Population, Family and Reproductive Health for your PhD work?
+What drew you to the Department of Population, Family and Reproductive Health for your PhD work?

-Beyond the research interest/focus-alignment, the faculty in this department are deeply committed to student welfare and success.
+Beyond the research interest/focus alignment, the faculty in this department are deeply committed to student welfare and success.
 Research within the department also has a great balance of diverse topics and areas of activity, so there are plenty of opportunities to develop our interests and skills.

 What is your research focus?
 Why did you choose it?

 Currently, my research interests are centered on South Asian experiences of sexual and reproductive health care.
 I am particularly interested in experiences of care amongst the diaspora and how their experiences may impact their care-seeking behavior (and preferences), self-image, and sexual and reproductive goals (and vice versa).
-I've also been involved in research spanning from collaborative population-level measure development work to assess sexual and reproductive wellbeing to smaller qualitative and quantitative assessments of contraceptive and abortion care experiences and care provision.
+I've also been involved in research spanning from collaborative population-level measure development work to assess sexual and reproductive well-being to smaller qualitative and quantitative assessments of contraceptive and abortion care experiences and care provision.
 My work and research interests are informed by a reproductive justice and human rights lens, as well as my own identity/background as a Desi and proud daughter of immigrants.

 What do you hope to do or accomplish after graduation?